TotallyNotChase/c-iterators/README.md

 You can find the generated docs [here](https://TotallyNotChase.github.io/c-iterators).

+If you're looking for functional, lazy abstractions on top of base iterators, check out [Lazy Abstractions](#lazy-abstractions) and [c-iterplus](https://github.com/TotallyNotChase/c-iterplus).

 # A small taste
 Here's a snippet where the `Iterator` typeclass has been implemented for a "fibonacci struct".
 Giving you an iterable representing the infinite Fibonacci sequence.
 ```c